 WHAT IS BEARPAW MEDIA AND EDUCATION?

-All of BearPaw Resources are designed for public use by individuals and in classrooms, workshops, and community programs.
+All of BearPaw Resources are designed for public use by individuals and in classrooms, webinars, and community programs.
 All resources include public performance rights (PPR).

 We acknowledge that many Indigenous Peoples frequently experience racism and discrimination in court systems while feeling alienated by legal jargon and procedures.
 We strive to create multimedia that supports and guides Indigenous people through these complex legal systems.
 We aim to make legal information accessible to those most in need.
 BearPaw resources can also be used by those in government, non-profit, education, and others who support Indigenous individuals.